thisMatter.comMoneyForex

 Broker Registration and Background Information

-Before you open an account, you should always check on the company's or individual's status:
+Before you open an account, always check on the company's or individual's status:

 Background Affiliation Status Information Center (BASIC) provides information on the members of the National Futures Association (NFA) by listing registration information and futures-related actions contributed by NFA, the CFTC and the U.S. futures exchanges.
 Additional information can be obtained by calling the NFA's Information Center at (800) 621-3570.